Ekuation

 • Educators:

-• Apply consistent grading scales across assessments.
+• Apply weighted grading across assessment categories.

 Frequently Asked Questions